In the I-O Psychology Credibility Crisis, Talk is Cheap

 - It’s time for some difficult self-reflection: Is your research useless?
 In another TIP article this issue, Alyssa Perez and colleagues went through the “top 15” journals in I/O psychology, concluding that of 955 articles published in 2016, only 47 reached standards they would consider potentially having “significant practical utility.”
 Would your publications be one of the 47 or one of the 908?
 Importantly, Perez just developed some potential criteria for making a utility judgment, and perhaps quite stringent ones, but I would call your attention to these questions to ask yourself of each of your papers, derived from their list.
 If you answer “no” to any of these, it’s time for a change.
 And if you think any of these aren’t worthwhile goals, you’re part of the problem:

-- Does it tackle a pressing problem in organizations, including but not limited to SIOP’s list of Top 10 Workplace Trends?
+- Does it tackle a pressing problem in organizations, either directly or indirectly, including but not limited to SIOP’s list of Top 10 Workplace Trends?

 - Can the results of the study be applied across multiple types of workplace settings (as opposed to only advancing theoretical understanding)?